Genealogy Society of Norway

-The Genealogy Society of Norway (Slekt og Data, formerly DIS-Norge and DIS-Norge, Slekt og Data) was established on January 12, 1990 and is Norway's largest genealogical organization.
+The Genealogy Society of Norway (Slekt og Data, formerly DIS-Norge and DIS-Norge, Slekt og Data) was established on January 12, 1990 and is Norway's largest genealogical organisation.

-The organization's purpose is to create on-line and local meetings for anyone interested in genealogy and personal history, to spread knowledge about the topic, and to encourage genealogy in Norway.
+The organisation's purpose is to create online and local meetings for anyone interested in genealogy and personal history, to spread knowledge about the topic, and to encourage genealogy in Norway.
 The society stimulates professional development, conservation, documentation, and dissemination of genealogical and personal stories, and it strives to develop digital platforms for the exchange of knowledge and methods.
 Knowledge of genealogical and personal stories and their preservation is an important part of protecting intangible cultural heritage.
-The society's acronym DIS stands for Data i slektsforskning 'data in genealogy'.
+The society's former acronym DIS stands for Data i slektsforskning 'data in genealogy'.